NaturalIntelligence/fast-xml-parser/README.md

 </details>

+### Limitations
+ Currently FXP fails to parse XML with attributes has ">" in the value.
+This problem is left open as change in regex for its fix is degrading the performance.
+And the parser become very slow in case of long attrbute names.

 ### Worth to mention

 - **[BigBit standard)](https://github.com/amitguptagwl/bigbit)** : A standard to reprent any number in the universe in comparitively less space and without precision loss.
 A standard to save space to represent any text string in comparision of UTF encoding.